kssfilo/norl/README.md

 README.md
 package.json

-# -X same as x but path throw input line instead of stdout of shell command.checks $? result code each line then print input line if $?==0.
+# -X: same as x but path throw input line instead of stdout of shell command.checks $? result code each line then print input line if $?==0.
 DONT stop execution if $!=0)
 # you can easy to create filter program with 'test' or 'grep' command
 ```